Travel advice for Leaving Cert students13 August 2012

 - Do not rent or use motorbikes or quads that do not meet normal safety standards or come with safety gear – remember if an accident happens and you did not follow the rules your insurance is void.

-The Department of Foreign Affairs has had a busy year so far with 861 serious incidents requiring consular assistance including 125 deaths.
+The Department of Foreign Affairs and Trade has had a busy year so far with over 700 serious incidents requiring consular assistance abroad.
 Thousands of Irish people travel safely every day of the year.
 By taking care and using commonsense and following the simple steps outlined above, students can help ensure their own well-deserved break is remembered for all the right reasons.